johnkerl/practical-chrestomathies/README.md

 the systems languages **Go** and **Rust**; and the concurrency grandfather-language **Erlang**.

-The paradigms I explore are ones that are standard for me -- sometimes these are the fun parts, and sometimes they are the necessary scaffolding.
-No matter how appealing a language is, if I can't do basic things with such as troll through log files a line at a time or piping to a subprocess, it isn't useful to me.
-Thus the focus here is on **practicality**, with an ongoing effort toward **idiomaticity**.
+The paradigms I explore here are ones that are standard for me -- sometimes these are the fun parts, and sometimes they are the necessary scaffolding.
+No matter how appealing a language is, if I can't do basic things with such as trolling through log files a line at a time or piping to a subprocess, it isn't useful to me.
+Thus the focus here is on **practicality**, with incremental **idiomaticity**.
 I prefer to get something up and running in a reasonably idiomatic way; I'm sure as time goes by I'll find more idiomatic ways to do things.
-Example: a checksummer in Go is single-threaded (as of this writing) but would benefit (in performance, as well as pedagogically) from overlapped computation and I/O: each in its own goroutine.
+Example: the checksummer program I wrote in Go is single-threaded (as of this writing), but would benefit (in performance, as well as pedagogically) from overlapped computation and I/O: each in its own goroutine.

-Scope is limited to each language's **standard library**, with an exception made for GNU-style getopt.
+Dependencies are limited to this repo and each language's **standard library**, with an exception made for GNU-style getopt.
 I know there are lots of cool packages out there for lots of languages; getting into those would unacceptably enlarge the scope of this project.

 This is and will probably always be a **work in progress**.
 Most of the content at present is Scala and Go.